 This short quick reference guide provides updates and highlights the OSHA standards and directives (instructions for compliance officers) and other related information that may apply to worker exposure to 2019 novel coronavirus (2019-nCoV).

-This summary is provided as a service to anyone interested as the corona virus has implications with the OSHA Bloodborne Pathogen Standard – which we provide training on.
+This summary is provided as a service to anyone interested as the corona virus has implications with the OSHA training for Bloodborne Pathogens Standard – which we provide training on as part of our OSHA Bloodborne Pathogen Certification training.

 Which OSHA Standard covers the Corona Virus?

-There is no currently no specific OSHA standard that covers Corona 2019-nCoV.
+There is no currently no specific OSHA standard that covers Corona 2019-nCoV however OSHA does have specific material that is regularly updated at their COVID-19 resources site.

 However, some OSHA requirements may apply to preventing occupational exposure to 2019-nCoV.